McCartneyAC/libya_geo/Readme.md

 this is why I didn't do this during the paper itself.

 Also-- boxplots or whatever won't work with estimates, so you'll have to use some sort of ggplot statistics thing to do it. they're all ugly so be careful.

+omg omg omg
+use WWW data to address the question of "why does the population of students in school increase over the course of the war?" from B(2005)!!!!!